• Skip to primary navigation

 Is it okay to put raw chicken in the slow cooker?

-Yes, it is completely okay to cook raw chicken in a slow cooker.
+Yes, cooking raw chicken in a slow cooker is completely okay.

 Can you use frozen chicken?